neuromorphs/NIR/docs/source/roadmap.md

 To make it self-sustaining, we are preparing to launch a series of projects that will ensure the continued development of NIR, while continuing to increase its value to the community.

 The most important pillar of NIR is the joint value for both industrial and academic partners alike.
-Therefore, the first phase of our roadmap will be to reach out to potential partners and invite them to joints projects for which we can raise funds---either through commercial or public sources.
+Therefore, the first phase of our roadmap will be to reach out to potential partners and invite them to joint projects for which we can raise funds---either through commercial or public sources.
 The coming phases will revolve around the fundraising and organization of these projects.
 Eventually, we will kickoff the projects and establish a steering group for NIR as the projects mature and futher direction is needed.